kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 ### endpoint state

-As in KubeVirt 0.15.0, `virt-handler` is the component which exposes the VM metrics through its prometheus endpoint.
+As in KubeVirt 0.15.0, `virt-handler` is the component which exposes the VM metrics through its Prometheus endpoint.
 Let's check it reports the data correctly.

 First, let's get the virt-handler IP address.
 We look out the instance we want to check with
 ```bash